Sam Houston Bearkats football

 The Sam Houston Bearkats football program is the intercollegiate American football team for Sam Houston State University located in the U.S. state of Texas.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Western Athletic Conference through the 2020–21 season.
+The team competes in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Conference USA.
 Sam Houston's first football team was fielded in 1912.
-The team plays its home games at the 12,593-seat Bowers Stadium in Huntsville, Texas.
-On January 23, 2014, K. C. Keeler was named the 15th head coach in Sam Houston program history.
+The team plays its home games at the 14,000-seat Bowers Stadium in Huntsville, Texas.
+On December 18, 2024, Phil Longo was named the 16th head coach in Sam Houston program history.

 In July 2021, the Bearkats left the Southland Conference to join the Western Athletic Conference, which relaunched its football league at the FCS level at that time.
 Just a few months later, on November 5, 2021, the school accepted an invitation to join Conference USA at the NCAA Division I Football Bowl Subdivision (FBS) level beginning in the 2023–24 season.

 History

 Sam Houston has fielded a football team since 1912 and have played continuously since 1946 following World War II.
 The only times the Bearkats did not field a football team were in 1918 for World War I, from 1943 to 1945 for World War II, and 2020 due to the COVID-19 pandemic (although they did get a make-up season in the spring of 2021).
-The Bearkats competed independently from 1912 through 1923, in the Texas Intercollegiate Athletic Association (TIAA) from 1924 to 1931, in the National Association of Intercollegiate Athletics (NAIA) from 1932 to 1981, in NCAA Division II from 1982 to 1985 and in the Southland Conference of the NCAA Division I FCS from 1986 to 2021.
+The Bearkats competed independently from 1912 through 1923, in the Texas Intercollegiate Athletic Association (TIAA) from 1924 to 1931, in the Lone Star Conference from 1932 to 1984, in the Gulf Star Conference from 1982 to 1985 and in the Southland Conference from 1986 to 2021.
 In July 2021, The Bearkats left the Southland Conference to join the Western Athletic Conference, which relaunched its football league at the FCS level at that time.
-Just a few months later, on November 5, 2021, the school accepted an invitation to join FBS Conference USA beginning in the 2023-24 season.
+Just a few months later, on November 5, 2021, the school accepted an invitation to join FBS Conference USA beginning in the 2023–24 season.

-The Bearkats won their first FCS National Championship in the 2020-21 college football season, beating South Dakota State 23-21.
+The Bearkats won their first FCS National Championship in the 2020–21 college football season, beating South Dakota State 23–21.

 The Bearkats have 15 conference championships, and have seen postseason NCAA playoff action in 13 seasons, with back-to-back NCAA Division I Championship game appearances in 2011–2012.
 Sam Houston State also has 3 bowl victories in four games, and one claimed National Championship from NAIA in the 1964 season.